roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 When my family moved to California in 2011, my neighbours, Mr. and Mrs. Rao, had this gargantuan pomegranate tree that leaned over the fence between our properties like our kindly old neighbours.
 Mr. and Mrs. Rao were in their 60s and immediately made us feel at home.
 As a 5-year-old, I felt like they were my third set of grandparents.

-We had figs, avocados, lemons, apples, and peaches in our yard; we didn't need pomegranates.
-Why would we?
-We had this natural marvel growing next door.
-Many years later, during the summer when I was 10,  a pomegranate sapling appeared on our side of the fence, a little blessing from Mr. Rao's tree.
+We had figs, avocados, lemons, apples, and peaches in our yard; but the only thing missing from our fruit garden was a pomegranate tree.
+But that didnt affect us, as we had this natural marvel next door.
+During the summer when I was 10,  a pomegranate sapling appeared on our side of the fence, a little blessing from Mr. Rao's tree.
 My grandparents tapped a tiny irrigation pipe into the tree, and miraculously, it bore fruit within two years.
 As if cued by the universe, Mr Rao's tree fell sick and died.
-It left me with the Herculean task of keeping its only offspring alive.
+It left me with the Herculean task of keeping its only offspring alive

 Our first harvest brought us four enormous fruits, each larger than a grapefruit.
 Two went to the Raos with a note reassuring them that their tree's legacy would live on.
 One went to the temple with my mother, a gesture of gratitude.
 And the last one?
 We beat it with a spoon, collected the seeds, and devoured them in less than five minutes.